Deployment

 - name: Publish

-run: dotnet build -c Release -o ./publish
+run: dotnet publish -c Release -o ./publish

 env: